cdeevfrr/tensorbeasts/Code/Game/SkillDex/Readme.md

 # What's this folder?

-Skills are split into Support, Vanguard, Core.grouping & Core.attack .
+Skills are split into Support, Vanguard, Core.grouping & Core.attack, and Passive.

 Because we want to make it easy to create new skills, we made a framework for skills to work with.
 You have to understand this framework to understand the code in these directories.